RunOpenCode/abstract-builder/README.md

 `RunOpenCode\AbstractBuilder\AbstractBuilder` and implement methods `configureParameters` and `getObjectFqcn`.

+For those extra lazy developers, there is a `RunOpenCode\AbstractBuilder\ReflectiveAbstractBuilder` as well, which implements `configureParameters` method by introspecting constructor parameters and default values.

 **NOTE:** Builder class MUST NOT validate provided parameters.
 Class which ought to be builded must do such validation, because construction process of any instance of any class must be valid whether is executed